jasonhargrove/jasonhargrove/README.md

 ### Hi there 👋

 - 🔭 Working on Mainstream & Reverie
 - 🌱 Presently learning AWS Cognito, Appsync, API Gateway, and Lambda.
-Solidity (NFTs).
-GraphQL
+GraphQL.
+Solidity and Rust (NFTs)
 - 👯 Looking to collaborate on chat apps and digital robotics; solutions for content creators
 - 🤔 Needing people who scale early-stage startups
   - 📫 How to reach me: <jasonhargrove1+mainstream@gmail.com>